Email status icons explained

 This article applies to:

-Each email address stored in Keap is assigned a status.
-This status is generally assigned automatically, but can also be managed manually with some limitations.
+In Keap, each email address stored in the system is assigned a status that helps manage communication preferences and compliance with email marketing regulations.
+Keap typically assigns statuses automatically based on the actions of the email recipient.
+For example, if someone subscribes to your email list, their status might be set to "Unconfirmed".
+While statuses are primarily managed automatically, there are some manual controls available.
+However, there are limitations to what you can do manually, especially concerning opt-in and opt-out statuses.
 You cannot double-opt in a person or single-opt in someone who has previously opted out (unsubscribed) of your email marketing.
 The email status is visible within individual contact records and can be used as a search criteria for the email status search report (Marketing > Reports > Email Status Search.)

 Pro-Tip!
 If someone has unsubscribed from your email marketing or their email status has been moved into an unmarketable status, Keap will still send transactional emails to the contact.
 A transactional email is like an automated shopping cart receipt.
 Another example is you need to manually send a quote or an invoice.
 Emails that are required to fulfill a contract are considered transactional, so even if a contact opts-out, they will still receive receipts, invoices, etc...
 They will not receive email from a an automated broadcast or campaign.